Mini Vinnies at St Matthews Catholic Primary School

 - Reduced hunger

-- Increased school enrolment.
+- Increased school enrollment.

 - improved attendance and learning.

-- Improved health and wellbeing.
+- Improved health and well being.

 Long-term impacts of the charity include supporting small hold farmers in the community.
 Bringing schools and school meals to the government of the area and encouraging community support for education.
 I’m sure everyone can agree that this is such a worthy cause for the Mini Vinnies to be supporting this term.